HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/index.md

 # Troubleshooting

-This section helps you resolve problems, use diagnostic tools and tracing to capture HCL Digital Experience system errors.
+This section helps you resolve problems and provides information on using diagnostic tools and tracing to capture HCL Digital Experience Compose system errors.